Welcome to today's edition of the Rush 24-7 podcast.

 I got shot.

-Josh Caser, Lafayette Colorado, according to the Longmont Daily Times call, another great American newspaper, the uh twenty-one-year-old man was on the trail of raccoons that had been preying on chickens on his family's property.
+Josh Kayser of Lafayette, Colorado, according to the Longmont Daily Times Call, another great American newspaper, the 21-year-old man was on the trail of raccoons that had been preying on chickens on his family's property.

-As as he crouched down to look under a shed, his 17-year-old girlfriend, whose name was not released by authorities, crouched down behind him and accidentally shot him with a 22 caliber rifle.
+As he crouched down to look under his shed, his 17-year-old girlfriend, whose name was not released by authorities, crouched down behind him and accidentally shot him with a.22-caliber rifle.

 The bullet reportedly entered behind his right ear, exited through his chin, and ended up lodging in his left forearm.